boystrange/ProgramVerification/src/TestPage.lagda.md

 programs involving **mutable state**.

-Lecture notes are provided in the form of "dense slides", which intermix prose, Agda code and mathematical formulas.
+Lecture notes are provided in the form of "dense slides", which interleave prose, Agda code and mathematical formulas.
 This is an example of dense slide, which includes a row with two same-width columns.
 Here are examples of _emphasized text_, **bold text** and `inline code`.